Mohs Surgery Unit

 Dr. Higgins graduated from Connecticut College, and received his medical degree from Florida State University College of Medicine where he graduated at the top of his class as a member of the Alpha Omega Alpha national medical honor society.
 He then completed internship in internal medicine at Yale University, dermatology residency at Brown University, and Mohs micrographic surgery fellowship at Yale University.
 While at Brown, he served as Chief Resident and was awarded the prestigious Haffenreffer Housestaff Excellence Award.
 He also served on the faculty of Yale School of Medicine, Department of Dermatology, as a clinical instructor.

-Dr. Higgins is Board Certified by the American Board of Dermatology and is a member of the American Academy of Dermatology, American Society for Dermatologic Surgery, American College of Mohs Surgery, and the American Society for Lasers in Medicine and Surgery.
+Dr. Higgins is Board Certified by the American Board of Dermatology and is a member of the American Academy of Dermatology, American Society for Dermatologic Surgery, and the American College of Mohs Surgery.
 He currently practices Mohs microscopically controlled surgery, laser and cosmetic dermatology.
 He served as the Resident Representative to the Board of Directors of the American Society for Dermatologic Surgery, and has been appointed to numerous leadership positions, including the American Academy of Dermatology’s Leadership Development Forum.

 His interests include cutaneous oncology, complex surgical management of skin cancers, and melanoma.
 He has authored over 30 peer-reviewed articles and book chapters.
 Dr. Higgins has also presented at numerous national meetings on skin cancer epidemiology.